Optimizing Spectral Prediction in MXene-Based Metasurfaces Through Multi-Channel Spectral Refinement and Savitzky-Golay

-The first layer expands the single-channel spectral output to five channels and the second layer consolidates the multi-channel output back to a single-channel vector.
-This structure allows for multi-scale refinement, enhancing spectral fidelity.
+The first layer expands the single-channel spectral representation into multiple channels (1 $\rightarrow$ 5), while the second layer projects it back to a single-channel spectrum (5 $\rightarrow$ 1).
+No pooling is applied, preserving the spectral resolution.
+This design enables localized spectral refinement of spectral features, improving the model’s ability to capture fine spectral variations.

-To further improve the performance the output of the network was later processed using \textbf{Savitzky-Golay Smoothing}.
-It is applied to the MCSR output to reduce spectral noise.
-In the proposed approach the filter window length is set to \( W = 11 \), maintaining symmetry about the central data point.
-While the polynomial order is set to \( d = 2 \), allowing for a quadratic fit to smooth the output spectrum.
+Unlike prior approaches that rely solely on direct regression from spatial features, the proposed framework introduces an intermediate spectral refinement stage, allowing the model to explicitly model and correct spectral inconsistencies.